Skip to content

 iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))`

-4. In an administrative PowerShell, run the command $env:CAROOT="$(mkcert -CAROOT)"; setx CAROOT $env:CAROOT; If ($Env:WSLENV -notlike "*CAROOT/up:*") { $env:WSLENV="CAROOT/up:$env:WSLENV"; setx WSLENV $Env:WSLENV }.
+4. In an administrative PowerShell, run $env:CAROOT="$(mkcert -CAROOT)"; setx CAROOT $env:CAROOT; If ($Env:WSLENV -notlike "*CAROOT/up:*") { $env:WSLENV="CAROOT/up:$env:WSLENV"; setx WSLENV $Env:WSLENV }.
 This will set WSL2 to use the Certificate Authority installed on the Windows side.
 In some cases it takes a reboot to work correctly.

 7. Go to Docker Desktop’s SettingsResourcesWSL integrationenable integration for your distro.
 Now docker commands will be available from within your WSL2 distro.